This photo series documents a full day at Josh Ocean View Villa in Cemagi, Badung, Bali from dawn to dusk.

 Inside, the villa’s open layout makes the most of its surroundings.

-Whether you are reading in the corner or gathering around the dining table, the design keeps things bright, open and connected to nature.
-Just how a Bali villa should feel
+Whether you’re reading in the corner or gathered around the table, the space stays bright, open, and connected to the landscape.

 This was my personal take on documenting a designed living space like an editorial feature, not a just another AirBnB photoshoot.